-You ever finish a large meal, but you’re still feeling hungry after eating?
+You ever finish a large meal, but you still feel hungry after eating?

 How can that be?
 Your entire purpose of eating the meal was to not feel hungry.